-Today in 2020, Google is still dominating with a sizable uk search engine market share.
-Approximately 80% of all searches through their search engine.
-In this article we take a look at Google UK Search Engine Ranking in 2020 and beyond.
+Today in 2021, Google is still dominating the search engine market with a sizeable uk search engine market share.
+Approximately 90% of all searches go through their search engine.
+In this article we take a look at Google UK Search Engine Ranking in 2021 and beyond.

 UK Search Engine Market Share

 It’s safe to say that no other search engine has become prominent enough to damage Google’s dominance.
 With a leading UK search engine market share.
 Other contenders include Yahoo, Bing, DuckDuckGo and Yandex.
 Yahoo has been around for a similar amount of time as Google, around 20 years.
 But it has never become as genuine threat to the search engine giant.
 Less than 2% currently.

 Google UK Search Engine Ranking Stats